taldcroft/asciitable/doc/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |read| can accept a few more parameters that allow for code-level customization
 of the reading process.
-These will be discussed in the `Advanced Usage`_ section.
+These will be discussed in the `Advanced table reading`_ section.

 **data_Splitter**: Splitter class to split data columns